Share via

 Beginner SMART Fitness Goals

-• “Do a 15-minute bodyweight workout (squats, push-ups, lunges) every other day for the next 2 weeks.”
+• Complete a 15-minute bodyweight workout every other day for two weeks.

 Intermediate Fitness Goals

-Got some fitness experience under your belt?
-Great!
-Now it’s time to step things up a notch.
-Intermediate fitness goals should build on your basic achievements and incorporate multiple fitness components (strength, endurance, flexibility).
+Once you’ve built a solid routine, you can begin setting more performance-based goals.
+Intermediate goals often focus on improving strength, endurance, flexibility or overall athletic performance.
 Here are some of the best fitness smart goals.
 At the intermediate level, it’s vital to incorporate progressive overload.
 Gradually increasing the intensity, volume, or frequency of your workouts is crucial for continued progress.

 • “Increase my bench press by 20 pounds in the next 6 months.”